Auditory

 Introduction

-While multimedia on the Web provides many opportunities for people with auditory disabilities, it also poses challenges when content is not designed to be accessible.
+While multimedia provides many opportunities for people with auditory disabilities, it also poses challenges when content is not designed to be accessible.
 For example, while video content can be used to communicate information visually, audio content needs to have alternatives, such as transcripts and captions, so that it is accessible for people with auditory disabilities.

 For some people with auditory disabilities, sign language is the primary language, and they may not read the written language as fluently.
-Providing important information in sign language and using simpler text that is supplemented by images, graphs, and other illustrations help make web content more understandable to many people.
+Providing important information in sign language and using simpler text that is supplemented by images, graphs, and other illustrations help make digital content more understandable to many people.
 However, it is important to remember that not all people with auditory disabilities know sign language.

 Examples of auditory disabilities